winery on rolling hills with a farm house in the back ground

 The 144,000-acre Tualatin Hills AVA aligns with the watershed of the Tualatin River and is north of the Chehalem Mountains AVA.
 Tualatin Valley also is defined by its Laurelwood soil.
 However, unlike its neighboring Laurelwood District AVA, the Tualatin Hills has slightly higher temperatures.

-We invite you–when the time is right–to visit and taste for yourselves why these soils are worthy of special AVA designation.
+We invite you to visit and taste for yourselves why these soils are worthy of special AVA designation.